LGers/dnd-todo/README.md

-# Step 9
+# Step 12
-## Move Items between Columns with react-beautiful-dnd using onDragEnd
+## Reorder Columns with react-beautiful-dnd

-In this lesson we will place multiple task lists next to each other and enable movement of the tasks between the lists.
+In this lesson, we will be applying a collection of learned techniques to enable reordering of the columns in our application.

-Now that our application has multiple columns, the onDragEnd callback will need to be refactored to handle more than one column.
-We will add some new logic to move tasks from one column to another in our state.
+To achieve this, you will wrap the Columns in a single <Droppable /> component, ordered on the horizontal plane, and enhance the Columns to become draggable.
+You’ll see that wiring up Columns for re-ordering is very similar to what you experienced with tasks.
+We will be using nested <Draggable /> and <Droppable /> components and the Droppable type prop to achieve column reordering.
 ______

 # Getting Started with Create React App